Seirdy/seirdy.one/content/posts/password-strength.md

 Conclusion, TLDR
 ----------------

 Question: How much entropy should a password have to ensure it will _never_ be vulnerable to a brute-force attack?
-Can an impossibly efficient computer--the MOAC--crack your password?
+Can an impossibly efficient computer---the MOAC---crack your password?

 Answer: limited only by energy, if a computer with the highest level of efficiency physically possible is made of matter, does work to compute, and obeys the conservation of energy: